Pitch Us

 Everything we do at Narratively is built around the belief that every person has a story to tell.
 We work with Pulitzer Prize-winning journalists and with first-time writers who have never had an article published in their lives.
 Our writing contests are all about discovering new voices and elevating diverse, authentic human stories.

-Winners of each writing contest receive cash prizes, publication on Nararatively and more.
-Read on for details of recent prizes.
-(Note: Prizes are currently closed right now, but stay tuned for updates on our next Memoir Prize, coming later this year!)
+Winners of each writing contest receive cash prizes, publication on Narratively and more.
+Read on for details of recent prizes (and above for our current prize!).

 2023 Memoir Prize

-Congratulations to our two 2023 Memoir Prize Finalists, Wylene Branton Wood and Rachel Parsons, and to our Grand Prize Winner, Christopher Blackwell.
-You can read more about them here, and check out Rachel’s story, “Does My Love for a Straight Man Change My Queer Identity?” here; and Wylene’s story, “The Paradox of a Fair-Skinned Black Girl in the Segregated South,” here.
-We look forward to sharing the winner’s story super soon!
+Congratulations to our two 2023 Memoir Prize finalists, Wylene Branton Wood and Rachel Parsons, and to our grand prize winner, Christopher Blackwell.
+You can read more about them here, and check out Rachel’s story, “Does My Love for a Straight Man Change My Queer Identity?” here; Wylene’s story, “The Paradox of a Fair-Skinned Black Girl in the Segregated South,” here; and Christopher’s grand prize-winning essay, “Chaos and Noise: One Man's Harrowing Stint in Solitary Confinement,” here.

 2023 Profile Prize